 Very similar, and a good choice for the more traditionally minded, is the 7mm Mauser, also called the 7×57 or .275 Rigby.

-If our featured reader tries out any of these cartridges he should find he gets the performance he wants with minimal trauma if he fires a well-designed rifle of the right weight, fitted with a sound moderator.
+Try out any of these cartridges and you should find you get the performance you wants with minimal trauma if you fire a well-designed rifle of the right weight, fitted with a sound moderator.